ADMINISTRATION:

 Tony Gubba

-known as a long-serving member of the BBC Sport team, covered
+as a long-serving member of the BBC Sport team, covered everything

-in Lancashire, before working as a staff reporter for the Daily
+Lancashire, before working as a staff reporter for the Daily Mirror.

-Mirror.
-He went on to become a newscaster in Southampton for
+He went on to become a newscaster in Southampton for Southern

-Southern Television, before becoming a BBC correspondent in
+Television, before becoming a BBC correspondent in the City of

 As a main anchor figure, Gubba presented the BBC's "Sportsnight"

-range of sports, including cycling, ice skating, table tennis,
+of sports, including cycling, ice skating, table tennis, hockey,

 He also became well known fixture in his own right as the main